soohyuncha/LinuxSetup/README.md

 ./vim_setup.sh
 ```

-Note that in each ***setup.sh*** file, there is a command with comment.
-If you need it, then manually enter this command in your shell.
+Note that in each ***setup.sh*** file, there is a commented command.
+If you need it, then uncomment this command or manually enter this command in your shell.